johndarrel/hide-my-wp/readme.txt

 * Fix - Minor bugs

 = 2.0.05 (25 Sept 2018) =
-* Fix - Memory limit error wne the memory is under 64MB
+* Fix - memory limit error when the memory is under 64MB
 * Fix - Setting other paths when the admin or login paths are already set by other plugins or theme
 * Update - Security Check table
 * Update - Compatibility check with top WordPress plugins